top of page

 The African men faced trials in Hartford and Washington D.C. that lasted 18 months, per the Farmington Historical Society.
 In February 1841, lawyer and former U.S. president John Quincy Adams began to argue the Amistad case before the U.S. Supreme Court.

-On March 9, 1841, the court rendered its decision, declaring the Africans to be free people who had been kidnapped illegally and granting them permission to return to their homeland.
-Nine days later, they arrived in Farmington.
+On March 9, 1841, the court rendered its decision, declaring the Africans to be free people who had been kidnapped illegally.
+The court granted the men permission to return to their homeland — nine days later, they arrived in Farmington.

 SEO: True Tale Amistad CT History